ABOUT NEW LAIGH KIRK

 Martin Luther King

 These words were spoken a generation ago but still demonstrate how our habits affect others globally as the Global South strives to feed the Global North.
-To support this approach, NLK has applied for Bronze award status as an eco-congregation.
+To support this approach, NLK has achieved a Bronze award status as an eco-congregation.

 What is Eco-Congregation?
 Eco-Congregation is an ecumenical programme helping churches make the link between environmental issues and Christian faith, to respond in practical action in the church, in the lives of individuals, and in the local and global community.